Students brawl at Auckland KFC

 A police spokesman confirmed there were knives, chairs and bits of wood involved, although he said no-one was reported to be injured.

+Thirteen police units were called to the scene, and five people were arrested, including two adults.

-"We now need to review the CCTV footage to determine why it started and who was involved."
+"We now need to review the CCTV footage to determine why it started and who was involved," police said.

 Fowler said it was mostly between students from Southern Cross Campus and some from De La Salle College.